dherrera1911/sqfa/docs/source/tutorials/spd_geometry.md

 Symmetric Positive Definite (SPD) matrices are symmetric matrices whose eigenvalues are all strictly positive.
-This type of matrix appears in many applications, such as statistics and machine learning.
-Some important examples of SPD matrices are covariance matrices and second moment matrices (when they are full rank).
+This type of matrix appears in many statistics and machine learning applications.
+Some important examples of SPD matrices are full rank covariance matrices and second moment matrices.

-SPD matrices have a number of nice algebraic properties, such as being diagonalizable.
-Also SPD matrices have a rich geometrical structure, since the set of $m \times m$ SPD matrices forms a Riemannian manifold denoted $\mathcal{S}^m_{++}$.
+SPD matrices have a number of nice algebraic properties and a rich geometrical structure, given that the set of $m \times m$ SPD matrices forms a Riemannian manifold denoted $\mathcal{S}^m_{++}$.

+The geometry of $\mathcal{S}^m_{++}$ (which is shaped like an open cone in the space of symmetric matrices) is very well studied, and there are formulas for computing distances, geodesics, means, and other geometric quantities in this space.
+SQFA is based on considering second-order statistics of the data as points in $\mathcal{S}^m_{++}$, and it leverages this geometric perspective for learning filters, as explained below.

 :::{admonition} Riemannian manifolds
 Riemannian manifolds are geometric spaces that locally look like Euclidean